rotrer/cp/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.1 =
+* Bug Fix: Extra output generated (possibly by other plugins or debug) ahead of export file download made export file corrupt.
+(Not seen on most sites)

+= 2.10.0 =
+* New: Now supports exports to .xlsx and .ods file formats
+* Update: Can now specify the delimiter for CSV exports
+* Update: Added support for multisite (BETA)
+* Update: Variable substitution enabled for form name in shortcodes

+= 2.9.16 =
+* Bug Fix: [cfdb-export-link] is now processing filter $_GET, $_POST, $_COOKIE values before creating the URL
+* Bug Fix: To Formidable Forms integration (BETA)

+= 2.9.15 =
+* Bug Fix: Where WP installations that output debug would add text to ajax return value
+* Bug Fix: When WPML plugin is also installed, export and ajax URLs were incorrect

+= 2.9.14 =
+* New: Formidable Forms integration added (BETA)
+* New: CFormsII integration added (BETA)
+* Bug Fix: Ninja Form integration (BETA) - warning messages seen when using PayPal
+* Performance enhancement: related to accessing options

+= 2.9.13 =
+* Bug Fix: on some WP installations, delete operations were being blocked

+= 2.9.12 =
+* Added <a href="http://cfdbplugin.com/?page_id=1167#SummationRow">SummationRow</a> transform

+= 2.9.11 =
+* Bug fix: where download files can be corrupted (2nd fix)

+= 2.9.10 =
+* Bug fix: where download files can be corrupted

+= 2.9.9 =
+* Bug fix: fixing rare stripslash() error
+* Bug fix: fixes to permissions

+= 2.9.8 =
+* Bug fix: Capturing Gravity Forms List element when it has columns

+= 2.9.7 =
+* Bug Fix: Capturing file uploads from WR Contact Form 1.1.10

+= 2.9.6 =
+* Bug fix: Occasional problem with language translations being initialized
+* Minor update to Contact Form 7 integration

+= 2.9.5 =
+* Bug fix to Google Spreadsheet Live Data export (failing to login)
+* Bug fix for exporting forms with a single quote in the name

+= 2.9.4 =
+* Added spreadsheet-like transforms:
+** Sum rows: trans="total=field1,field2,field3"
+** Sum columns: trans=TotalField(field1,field2,field3)
+** Sum both: trans="total=field1,field2&&TotalField(field1,field2,total)"
+** Sum product prices: trans="p1_total=multiply(p1,9.99)&&p2_total=multiply(p2,8.99)&&line_total=sum(p1_total,p2_total)&&TotalField(line_total)"

+= 2.9.3 =
+* Fix error on systems where php_uname() is not available
+* Allowing various PHP math functions in "trans"

+= 2.9.2 =
+* Fix for some cases where cannot delete row in administration page

+= 2.9.1 =
+* Fix for some cases where cannot delete row in administration page

+= 2.9 =
+* Additional HTML-injection protections
+* New option when Editor is installed [cfdb-datatable edit="cells"] enables editing of table cells but not column headers

+= 2.8.38 =
+* NaturalSortByMultiField transform now supports up to 10 fields to sort on

+= 2.8.37 =
+* Now captures form submission from Caldera Forms
+* Formatting changes on CFDB Options page

+= 2.8.36 =
+* Now captures form submission from Quform plugin
+* Now captures form submission from Ninja Forms plugin

+= 2.8.35 =
+* Reduced cell padding in admin table
+* Fixed typo in new option

+= 2.8.34 =
+* Now captures Enfold Theme forms
+* New on Options page: "Use fixed width in Admin datatable"
+* Taiwanese language update

+= 2.8.33 =
+* Fixed Delete button on Admin entry detail page

+= 2.8.32 =
+* Security patch

+= 2.8.31 =
+* Fix to work with Gravity Forms 1.9.1.2

 = 2.8.30 =
 * Minor fix to short code builder page